Félix Hernández: 2009 season

 In January, Hernández avoided arbitration and agreed to a one-year, $3.8 million deal.
 Hernández got off to a fast start, starting the season with a 4–0 record, only to fall cold in May, going 1–3.
 After a particularly sloppy loss against the Anaheim Angels, manager Don Wakamatsu publicly called him out for not "stepping up" as an ace.
 Hernández would go on to lose just two games during the rest of the year.

 On June 19 against San Diego, Hernández threw a complete game, two-hit shutout against the Padres.
 This was his first complete game of the season and one of the best starts of his career.
 His sizzling performance in June (3–0 record, 0.93 ERA, 35 strikeouts) would earn him the AL Pitcher of the Month award for June, and on July 5, 2009, Hernández was selected along with outfielder Ichiro Suzuki as the Mariners representatives in the 2009 MLB All Star Game.
 He made the first All-Star appearance of his career in the sixth inning, tossing a hitless inning.

 By the All-Star break, Hernández was 9–3 with a 2.53 ERA while striking out 122 batters in 124 2/3 innings pitched.
 At the age of 23 years, he became one of the youngest and fastest pitchers to strikeout 600 batters since Dwight Gooden.
 He would reach 800 strikeouts by season's end.

 During the 2009 season, Hernández set career bests in wins, strikeouts, innings pitched, and earned run average.
 Hernández finished the season 19–5 with a 2.49 ERA and 217 strikeouts and was in strong contention for the AL Cy Young Award.
 Hernández ended up finishing second in the award voting behind Zack Greinke.

+One striking aspect of this season is concerning him being provided just 4.37 runs per 27 out in games pitched, the least among seasons for pitchers leading the Majors in wins since Jim Palmer in 1976 for a 162 game season.